AI-built software needs production trust before people depend on it.

 Focus areas

 We work across product, software, cloud, analytics, technical leadership, and AI systems.
-These two areas are where demand is concentrating right now.
+These are the places where AI creates the most leverage and the most hidden risk.

 Priority response